-We've gathered information about aspects of the Writing Program of useful interest to its faculty, attempting to collate policies and procedures, background information on program structure, initiatives, and history, and general information about courses, faculty expectations, campus resources, and so on.
-Amy Kho and Alba Newmann Holmes edited the first edition of this handbook.
+Gathered here is information about aspects of the Writing Program of useful interest to its faculty.
+We've collated policies and procedures, background information on program structure, initiatives, and history, and general information about courses, faculty expectations, campus resources, and so on.
+Doug Hesse, Founding Executive Director of Writing, originated the handbook.
+Amy Kho and Alba Newmann Holmes edited the first edition..
 Lauren Salvador edited the second and third editions.
 Ashlyn Stewart edited the fourth edition.
 Lauren Salvador and Keith Rhodes collaborated on the fifth edition.
-Please send queries, suggestions, or revisions to writing@du.edu or contact me at duesu.duesu
+This sixth edition, produced by Doug Hesse and Joe Ponce, reflects changes adopted by the writing faculty since January 2020.
+Please send queries about the history of this handbookand the program to Hesse at dhesse@du.edu.
+Please senduggestions or revisions to writing@du.edu.. -

-Doug Hesse Executive Director of Writing
+Sheila Carter-Tod Executive Director of Writing